trevorloranger/go-oidc/example/README.md

 2. Click "Credentials" on the left column.
 3. Click the "Create credentials" button followed by "OAuth client ID".
 4. Select "Web application" and add "http://127.0.0.1:5556/auth/google/callback" as an authorized redirect URI.
-5. Click create and add the printed client ID and secret to your environment using the following variables:
+5. Click create and add the printed client ID and secret and [issuer][google-oidc-issuer-url] to your environment using the following variables:

 ```
 GOOGLE_OAUTH2_CLIENT_ID
 GOOGLE_OAUTH2_CLIENT_SECRET
+GOOGLE_OIDC_ISSUER_URL
 ```

 Finally run the examples using the Go tool and navigate to http://127.0.0.1:5556.